top of page

 3 Key Implications of CSRD for Sustainability Managers

-The expanded scope of the CSRD now includes all large companies and those listed on regulated markets, including listed SMEs, thereby significantly broadening coverage beyond the previous Non-Financial Reporting Directive (NFRD).
-Companies are required to provide comprehensive information on environmental, social, and governance (ESG) factors, such as climate change, biodiversity, human rights, anti-corruption, and governance practices.
-The directive emphasizes double materiality, necessitating reporting on both financial materiality (how sustainability issues affect the business) and impact materiality (how business activities impact people and the environment).
+For those that are in scope, the reporting expectations remain substantial.
+Companies must provide comprehensive information on environmental, social, and governance (ESG) factors, including climate change, biodiversity, human rights, anti-corruption, and governance practices.
+The directive continues to emphasise double materiality, requiring companies to report on both financial materiality (how sustainability issues affect the business) and impact materiality (how business activities impact people and the environment).
+Reporting timelines have also shifted, with Wave 2 companies now required to submit their first report in 2028, covering financial year 2027.

-As a sustainability manager, you play a crucial role in aligning your organization's sustainability goals with its business strategy, ensuring compliance with environmental laws, and engaging with stakeholders.
-The Corporate Sustainability Reporting Directive (CSRD) significantly impacts how you can drive greater sustainability within your organizations, focusing on three key areas:
+As a sustainability manager, you play a crucial role in aligning your organisation's sustainability goals with its broader business strategy, ensuring compliance with environmental legislation, and engaging meaningfully with stakeholders.

 1. Integration of Sustainability into Core Business Strategy

-• Long-term decarbonization pathways and conducting scenario analyses to mitigate climate change impacts on business operations.
+• Developing long-term decarbonisation pathways and conducting scenario analyses to understand and mitigate the impact of climate change on business operations.

-• Setting and monitoring targets to establish measurable sustainability goals that align with the company’s strategic objectives is essential.
+• Setting measurable sustainability targets that align with the company's strategic objectives and tracking progress against them over time.

-• Embedding sustainability in decision-making processes at all levels fosters innovative practices that support both sustainability and profitability.
+• Embedding sustainability considerations into decision-making at all levels of the organisation, fostering practices that support both sustainability and long-term profitability.

 2. Enhanced Stakeholder Engagement and Transparency

-• Engage proactively with stakeholders, including investors, customers, employees, and regulators, to understand and address their concerns, build trust, and foster collaboration.
+• Proactively engaging with investors, customers, employees, and regulators to understand their concerns, build trust, and foster collaboration on sustainability issues.

-• Utilize stakeholder feedback to continuously enhance sustainability practices, ensuring your company remains responsive to expectations and emerging challenges.
+• Using stakeholder feedback as an ongoing input to improve sustainability practices, keeping your organisation responsive to evolving expectations and emerging challenges.

-The CSRD emphasizes the importance of managing and reporting on sustainability impacts throughout the entire supply chain.
+The CSRD places significant emphasis on managing and reporting sustainability impacts across the entire supply chain.
+Key responsibilities include:

-• Assess the sustainability practices of suppliers and partners to ensure they meet your company’s standards, helping to identify and mitigate risks across the supply chain.
+• Assessing the sustainability practices of suppliers and partners to ensure they meet your company's standards, and using that assessment to identify and mitigate risks.

-• Implement rigorous due diligence processes, including regular audits and assessments, to ensure compliance with sustainability standards.
+• Implementing robust due diligence processes — including regular audits and assessments — to maintain compliance with sustainability standards throughout the supply chain.

-• Promote sustainable practices by collaborating with suppliers to improve the overall sustainability performance of the supply chain and contribute to broader environmental and social goals.
+• Collaborating with suppliers to improve overall sustainability performance, contributing to broader environmental and social goals beyond your own operations.

 Simvia can be your key partner in meeting CSRD requirements.
-Our comprehensive approach ensures you can achieve full compliance and streamline your due diligence processes.
-With Simvia, you can deliver detailed ESG reporting that aligns with both financial and impact materiality criteria, enhancing transparency and stakeholder trust while ensuring your business adheres to all European legislative requirements.
+Our comprehensive approach is designed to help you achieve compliance efficiently, without placing unnecessary burden on your team or your suppliers.
+With Simvia, you can deliver detailed ESG reporting aligned with both financial and impact materiality criteria, strengthen transparency and stakeholder trust, and ensure your business remains fully aligned with European legislative requirements as they continue to evolve.

 Unlock industry insights for better decisions